Actindo-AG/Documentation/BigCommerce/Integration/01_Particularities.md

 If you have a strong need to have this data available, contact your *Actindo* MPS consultant.

-**Multiple Shipping Addresses**
+### Multiple Shipping Addresses

 Although *BigCommerce* allows multiple shipping addresses, *Actindo* supports the import of one shipping address only.
 Any orders that use multiple shipping addresses cannot be imported and will fail during the import.
 For detailed information, see [Manage multiple shipping addresses](../Integration/02_ManageBigCommerceSettings#manage-multiple-shipping-addresses).

-**Discounts**

-*BigCommerce* supports one single discount coupon per order only.
+### Discounts

+*BigCommerce* supports only one single discount coupon per order.
+These coupons cannot be managed in the *Omni-Channel* module and subsequent processes in *Actindo*.
+Used discount coupons (name and code) are displayed in *Omni-Channel* as custom attributes on each line item.

-> [INFO] *BigCommerce* processes discounts before taxes.
-To manage this case, the driver splits discounts on each line item, add them, and calculates a net discount value using the line items tax rate.
+*BigCommerce* processes discounts before taxes.
+To manage the discounts later in the *Accounting* module, the driver splits discounts on each line item, add them, and calculates a net discount value using the line items tax rate.
 Because of that even “discount in percent” discounts will be shown as absolute values on each line item.

-Used discount coupons (name and code) are displayed in *Omni-Channel* as custom attributes on each line item.

-## Order status updates
+### Order status updates

-**Order delivery Statuses
+**Order delivery Statuses**

 The driver supports updates on the order statuses, but *BigCommerce* can only manage a few *Omni-Channel* statuses.
 The order statuses are assigned as follows: